sebanc/brunch/install-with-windows.md

 - [Grub2Win][grub2win] Bootloader.
 - Hibernate and Fast Startup must be **disabled**.

-## Getting Started

-This guide is for installing Brunch to a partition using a Brunch USB.
-This guide requires having a working Brunch USB to initiate the install, you can make one by following the [guide above][brunch-usb-guide-win].
-To begin, boot into a working Brunch USB.
-Log into ChromeOS, and open a Crosh Shell with **Ctrl + Alt + T**, then enter `shell` at the prompt.

 ## Selecting a Target Partition

+1. Log into ChromeOS, and open a Crosh Shell with **Ctrl + Alt + T**, then enter `shell` at the prompt.

-Before continuing, you will need to know what partition you want to install to.
+2. Before continuing, you will need to know what partition you want to install to.
 The partition must be at least 16 GB, or the installation will fail.
 There are several ways to determine which partition is your target, in my example I'll be using `lsblk`.

 ```lsblk -e7```